<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Now that you have identified each athlete and placed them into four quadrants you can begin to think about different ways of training.
 The four quadrants as outlined above, now become four different ways to train. ("Buckets")

-For those that want to get into more detail, a quadrant report provides the first layer.
+For those who want to get into more detail, a quadrant report provides the first layer.
 For example, we have bucketed our entire team and found that Kahil falls into Quadrant IV for the mRSI Quadrant Report.
-At surface level, we know that he needs to work on speed-based training to bring him more in-line with his peers, and hopefully provide him with the necessary qualities for his sport.
+At the surface level, we know that he needs to work on speed-based training to bring him more in line with his peers, and hopefully provide him with the necessary qualities for his sport.
 Once identified, we can go into the "Tests" tab and find Kahil's tests to see why.

 The arrows and colors easily allow you to see where he stands.
 Yellow indicates that the athlete is between 1-2 Standard Deviations away, whereas red indicates over 2 Standard Deviations.
 The page also gives you a modified z-score to show you how far away from the mean he lies.
 For modified z-scores 100 would be the highest value, 50 would be the mean, and 0 would be the worst in the system for the selected population.
 This provides us with a deeper layer of feedback to train Kahil in relation to his peers.

 The final layer that we can use to profile Kahil is the shape of his CMJ (Hands on Hips) force-time curve.
 Shape can tell you quite a bit about a jumper's ability.
-I'm going to leave this section blank, and leave my analysis for our #HawkinFamily users that would like an additional level of support.
-If you are in search of more education regarding shape, metrics and how you can use both to profile athletes - reach out to Drake at drake@hawkindynamics.com.
+I'm going to leave this section blank and leave my analysis for our #HawkinFamily users who would like an additional level of support.
+If you are in search of more education regarding shape, metrics, and how you can use both to profile athletes - reach out to Drake at drake@hawkindynamics.com.

 COMMENTS